nmproduction/DLIM/README.md

 However, we notice that the quality of the images suffers greatly with this modification.
 There is a tradeoff between stochasticity and accuracy when using a solution with dropout it would seem.

-After trying this out we read up on different approaches and it turns out
+After trying this out we read up on different approaches and it turns out that there is another method that should give better results.
+Stochasticity is usually introduced through the addition of noise.
+However, adding noise as an additonal input will likely make the network ignore it since we have direct comparison metrics such as L1- and L2-loss.
+Therefore we need another solution.
+Instead of using dropout, stochasticity could be added to the model by a random noise overlaid on the weights at various points in the network.